 The most powerful projects often stem from problems or struggles students are facing in their own lives.
 As they start researching potential solutions and discovering that other people share their struggles, they develop empathy along with the realization that the answers to their own problems can also be helpful to others.

 The second article, "How students become influencers and advocates," describes how we tackle social justice:

-Teachers aren’t afraid to tackle controversial topics at Nazareth College and Career Prep in Pittsburgh, Pa., where most students come from disadvantaged communities.
+Teachers aren’t afraid to tackle controversial topics at Nazareth Prep in Pittsburgh, Pa., where most students come from disadvantaged communities.
 Students routinely discuss issues such as hatred, white privilege, police brutality and racial identity.